 Modern understandings Traditional phylogenetics is based almost exclusively on phenetics, the attempt to classify things based upon their morphological similarity.
 This tool has been largely replaced by genetics with the belief that the genome creates the morphology and the genetic code thus answers the question of phylogeny.
 Unfortunately, this has created a generation of scientists who can recognize ATCG codes but little or nothing in the wild.
 Our understanding of genetics is not yet adequate to the task of fully understanding phylogeny and I trust people who recognize things they can see first, then match that as best they can with the genome.
+The usefulness of genetic coding cannot be understated and is rapidly becoming the standard method for measuring phylogenetic distance.
+Currently most "measurements" are made on the basis of just a few, or even one, gene, and the vast majority of organisms have never been sampled.
+We are at the very beginning of a long and complex but wonderful exploration of life in a way never even dreamed of by the creators of the early trees of life.
 The usefulness of the concept of a "tree of life" remains robust.
 Current thinking finds that the most primitive organisms (prokaryotes, single-celled without organelles) are so varied and interconnected that it is difficult to consider them "kingdoms" in any traditional sense of the word.
 The concept remains somewhat useful for the more advanced organisms (eukaryotes, single and multiple celled with organelles) but in a state of uncertainty.

-In some modern schemes, "kingdoms" are replaced by "domains" as the chart on the left based on the work of Carl Woese who used ssrRNA sequencing.
+Gram-positives Fungi Slime moulds Phylogenetic Tree of Life Green nonsulfur bacteria Plants Actinobacteria Algae Planctomycetes Bacteria Archaea Eucaryota Spirochaetes Protozoa Fusobacteria Crenarchaeota Cvanobacteria Nanoarchaeota (blue-green algae) T. ce Euryarchaeota sulfate-reducers Acidobacteria Protoeobacteria In some modern schemes, "kingdoms" are replaced by "domains" as the chart on the left based on the work of Carl Woese who used ssrRNA sequencing.
 Here the "domains" are Bacteria, Archaea and Eukarya.
 The chart on the right uses these three broad groupings in the color coding of the tree (Bacteria are blue, Archaea are green and Eukarya red) but emphases the next level down, which can be compared to the traditional "kingdom" but is far removed from what most people conjure up in their minds what that word means.
 There is significant controversy about the separation of Archaea from Bacteria.
 (Both charts are in the public domain.)
-The tree below is the most amazing and beautiful I've ever seen and can be found at http://biologylair.tumblr.com/post/29010573907/brilliant-diagram-depicting-the-phylogenetic-tree
+Note that in the two trees below that bacteria take up more branches of the tree than anything else.
+The tree below is the most amazing and beautiful I've ever seen but note the real estate given to bacteria in comparison to the rest of life.
+It can be found at http://biologylair.tumblr.com/post/29010573907/brilliant-diagram-depicting-the-phylogenetic-tree